 Once inside you can take the lift to the 5th floor for a bird's-eye view.
 If visiting during spring there's plenty to explore, from peony, conifer, magnolia, fern and rose gardens to a Chinese cymbidium garden.
 The colours and volume of flowers are staggering and the routes are very pleasant to walk.
 The northern side of the gardens has a dusty memorial temple, originally built in 1728.
-It’s dedicated to Huang Daopo, said to have kick-started Shànghǎi’s cotton industry by bringing the knowledge of spinning and weaving to the region from Hainan.
+It’s dedicated to Huang Daopo, said to have kick-started Shanghai’s cotton industry by bringing the knowledge of spinning and weaving to the region from Hainan.
 It's a 20-minute walk from Shilong Rd metro stop.